callistusystan/Algorithms-and-Data-Structures/Notes/Game Theory.md

 ## Example (A String Game)

 > We have a string consisting of x's and o's, players take turns flipping "xx"s into "oo"s.
+The loser is the one who cannot make a move
 >
 > Given the game state and that you are the current player to move, write a function that determines if you can win.